 In this 8 week guided course for parents of children aged 2.5-6, I will be talking about how children learn about the world, the best techniques for teaching, the scope and sequence for homeschooling with a Montessori mindset, and how to embrace the challenges and silly moments with the little people you love the best!

-- Weekly live group video coaching with Aubrey
+- Six Live Instructional video coaching sessions with Aubrey

-- Weekly live Q&A video coaching with Aubrey
+- Six Live Q&A video coaching sessions with Aubrey

-- Discussions and reading material in the group forum
+- Daily discussions and articles posted in the group forum

 - Suggested activities for you and your child

-- Digital resources, including supply lists, curriculum guides, book recommendations, and record-keeping sheets
+- Digital resources, including supply lists, book recommendations, essential lessons, and a comprehensive Toolkit for planning and record-keeping

 What We Will Study

 We will cover the subjects of routines & rhythm, sensorial, music, practical life, art, language, math, geography, science, and cultural studies.
 This will give you an overview of how to approach each of these topics for preschool-aged children.
-The course materials include a detailed list of lessons.
+The ultimate aim of this course is to give you both confidence and enthusiasm as you embark on the homeschooling adventure with your child.

 Dates & Times